Why a business led public-private coalition for sanitation?

 "This kind of partnership allows us to pool our expertise to solve problems and inspires us to prioritize the social and environmental issues affecting our regions to create value now and in the future.
 On a personal note, having grown up in my beloved Mexico where poverty causes all sorts of issues, you can see first-hand the effects of improper sanitization.
 This makes me have a deep and personal commitment to the TBC.
 I believe this is the most rewarding project I’ve had the honour to participate in my 24 years of professional career."

-Mauricio Troncoso, Kimberly-Clark, TBC Chairman
+Mauricio Troncoso, formerly Kimberly-Clark, Former TBC Chairman

 "Being a part of the TBC helps us at K-C invest in innovative social programs that improve people’s lives - and that’s integral to our overall mission as an organization.
 The coalition allows us to pool our expertise to solve problems and add value through innovation."